tamagui/tamagui/next.md

 - Switch unstyled - make it so it doesn't do any theme stuff

-- font-family is being output to DOM on text element
 - font weights in css are generating extra variables with "undefined" value if not filled in
 - add defaultSize and defaultFontFamily to createTamagui

   - all instances of $true can become getConfig().defaultSize
-  - all instances of $body can become getConfig().defaultFontFamily
   - remove the validation in createTamagui that enforces the keys

 - relative sizing first class (and relative color)